cameronmurphy/cappuccino/README.md

 ☕ Cappuccino
 =============
-A simple Vagrant development box.
+A simple lightweight Vagrant development box.
 Nothing to do with coffee.
+Designed primarily for Symfony and Craft CMS development.

 Includes
 --------